Athens.LocallyGrown.net

 Back to the top

-When I come pick up my order, you guys disappear in the back, and return with an armload of stuff.
-What goes on back there?
+When I come pick up my order, you guys run around, and return with an armload of stuff.
+What goes on?

-We’ve got photos of the whole process, with captions, so you can see for yourself.
+We’ve got photos of the whole process (taken at our previous location, where we were much smaller), with captions, so you can see for yourself.

 Back to the top